piotr-malek/my_python_projects/README.md

 Welcome to my repo.
-Here I tackle different Python and SQL projects, trying to extract interesting insights and learning a lot along the way.
+Here I tackle different Python projects, trying to extract interesting insights and learning a lot along the way.